WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 The name of the `index.md` file in a folder should match the readable folder name.

 ### Headers
 The page title should be "Header 1" and the first line of a document after the frontmatter.
+Other headers can be

 <div class="code-example" markdown="1">
 ```